raidos23/PyCompiler_ARK/docs/how_to_create_an_acasl_API.md

 Highlights (what changed)
 - Orchestrated output opening: the host resolves and opens the engine output directory after ACASL; plugins must not open folders themselves.
 - Artifacts are filtered to the engine-defined output directory.
+- SDK-level enforcement: ACASL plugins are confined to the engine output directory.
+The SDK context restricts all file helpers (safe_path, write_text_atomic, replace_in_file, batch_replace, iter_files, iter_project_files) to this directory.
 - Global enable/disable switch in the ACASL loader; when disabled, ACASL is skipped but the output folder can still be opened by the orchestrator.
 - Soft timeout prompt (non-blocking) when plugins are unlimited; robust worker threading.
 - Extended plugin metadata supported in the UI: ACASL_NAME, ACASL_VERSION, ACASL_AUTHOR, ACASL_CREATED, ACASL_LICENSE, ACASL_COMPATIBILITY, ACASL_TAGS.